Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Results

-We confirm at least {\Nconfirmeduniquetargets} flaring stars among a total of {\Ntargetsuniquetargets} targets with short-cadence TESS observations in sectors 1 and 2 (Fig.~\ref{fig:teff_vs_N}).
-This includes {\NconfirmedearlyMdwarfsTESS} flaring early M-dwarfs (M0 -- M4.5; 3870K-3100K) and {\NconfirmedlateMdwarfsTESS} flaring late M-dwarfs (M4.5 -- M10; 3100-2320K).
-Fig.~\ref{fig:hist_of_Mdwarfs} shows the subsample of M-dwarfs categorized by stellar type.
-Flares are most commonly detected on mid M-dwarfs, which is partly influenced by the TESS target selection and signal-to-noise constraints for the flare detection.
-M-dwarfs of type M4--M6 show the highest fraction of flaring stars.
+We identify {\Nconfirmeduniquetargets} flaring stars among a total of {\Ntargetsuniquetargets} targets with short-cadence TESS observations in sectors 1 and 2 (Fig.~\ref{fig:teff_vs_N}).
+This includes {\NconfirmedearlyMdwarfsTESS} flaring early M~dwarfs (M0--M4; 3905K-3200K) and {\NconfirmedlateMdwarfsTESS} flaring late M~dwarfs (M4--M10; 3200-2285K).
+Fig.~\ref{fig:hist_of_Mdwarfs} shows the subsample of M~dwarfs categorized by stellar type.
+Flares are most commonly detected on mid M~dwarfs, which is partly influenced by the TESS target selection and signal-to-noise constraints for the flare detection.
+M~dwarfs of type M4--M6 show the highest fraction of flaring stars.

-Mid to late M-dwarfs are the most common flare stars, with up to $30\%$ of these having flares (Fig.~\ref{fig:teff_vs_N}B).
-This occurrence rate is significantly lower for early M-dwarfs, as only $5\%$ have flares.
-Hotter stars of type K and G seem to rarely host flaring events (typically $<1\%$ of these stars).
-We find flares only on {\NconfirmeduniqueF} F, {\NconfirmeduniqueG} G, and {\NconfirmeduniqueK} K stars.
+Mid to late M~dwarfs are the most common flare stars, with more than $40\%$ of these showing observable flares (Fig.~\ref{fig:teff_vs_N}B).
+This occurrence rate is significantly lower for early M~dwarfs, as only $\sim10\%$ have observable flares.
+Note that this might directly relate to the convection limit, where full convection of M dwarfs is supposed to start around spectral type M4 \citep[e.g.][]{Stassun2011}.
+Hotter stars of type K and G seem to rarely host flaring events large enough to be detected (only $\sim5\%$ of these stars in our sample).
+We find flares only on {\NconfirmeduniqueF} F, {\NconfirmeduniqueG} G, and {\NconfirmeduniqueK} K stars, all of which have low amplitudes.
+This confirms previous observations that M~dwarfs flare more frequently and stronger than F, G and K stars.

+However, we note the interplay of two detection biases.
+Flares on M~dwarfs have a strong white light contribution and a stronger contrast against their red spectra and low quiescent luminosity.
+This enhances M~dwarfs observable amplitudes in the TESS band, favoring the detection of less energetic flares.
+On the other hand, M~dwarfs also have higher photometric noise, which in turn decreases the SNR of any flares (see Section~\ref{ss:Completeness of the flare detection pipeline}).
+For F, G, and K dwarfs, on the other hand, only the most energetic flares cause high enough amplitudes to be detected in contrast to their quiescent brightness in white light.
+Yet, favorable for these stars is their lower photometric noise in the TESS band.

-TESS is designed to survey bright dwarf stars, opening up a new parameter space for flare studies (Fig.~\ref{fig:teff_vs_tessmag}).
-Our sample includes {\NconfirmedearlyMdwarfsTESSbright} early M-dwarfs and {\NconfirmedlateMdwarfsTESSbright} late M-dwarfs brighter than 12th TESS magnitude.
-These stars can be prime targets for atmospheric characterization and radial velocity follow-up, especially for future red-sensitive spectrographs.
-In this context, flares can provide information about the existence of an atmosphere or habitability constraints (see Section~\ref{s:Discussion}).
+TESS is designed to survey bright dwarf stars, expanding the number of M~dwarf flares detected in the solar neighborhood (Fig.~\ref{fig:teff_vs_tessmag}).
+Our sample includes {\NconfirmedearlyMdwarfsTESSbright} early M~dwarfs and {\NconfirmedlateMdwarfsTESSbright} late M~dwarfs brighter than 12th TESS magnitude.
+These stars can be prime targets for atmospheric characterization and radial velocity follow-up if they are found to host transiting planets.
+Flares can provide constraints on the existence of an atmosphere or habitability constraints (see Section~\ref{s:Discussion}).